 - Poor-fitting shoes and high heels.

-X-rays are used to ensure that another condition like fracture is not the source of your pain.
-To determine the size of neuromas, other test like Ultrasounds and magnetic resonance imaging (MRI) may be used prior to surgery.
+X-rays are used to ensure that condition like fracture is not the source of your pain.
+To determine the size of neuromas, tests such as ultrasound and magnetic resonance imaging (MRI) may be performed to determine the extent of the neuroma.

 Treatment for neuromas typically begins with conservative therapies like shoe padding or wider shoes.
 Wear arch supports or foot pads to keep excess pressure off the affected nerves.
 Dr. Schoenhaus or Dr. Gold may also use sclerosing alcohol injections or cortisone injections to provide relief.